samuelmeuli/glance/README.md

 **All-in-one Quick Look plugin**

+See what's in your files without opening them!

-Glance provides QuickLook previews for various file types that macOS doesn't support out of the box.
+Glance boosts your productivity by providing Quick Look previews for files that macOS doesn't support out of the box.

 ## Install